IBM-Bluemix-Docs/mass-data-migration/copy-data-smb.md

 {: #mount-smb-share}

 After you unlock and activate the storage pool, you can mount the SMB share on your source server.

-Before you mount the SMB share to your Windows server:

-- **Understand if your Windows server is joined to Active Directory.** If you're mounting the share to a Windows server that is joined to Active Directory, you must [join the {{site.data.keyword.mdms_short}} device to the Active Directory domain](#join-device-active-directory) before you can proceed with the following steps.
-- **Understand if your environment requires SMB packet signing.** SMB packet signing adds extra security features to your network communications that can cause connection issues when mounting the device to your server.
-If your environment does not need SMB packet signing, you can [disable signing on the client](#disable-smb-signing) to avoid connection issues and increase the performance of your data transfer.

 To mount the network share: